MercuryWorkshop/serpentine/README.md

-# Serpentine
+# Serpentine (DEAD)

-a revolutionary new webadb based proxy
+A proxy that uses an android phone with webadb as a backend

+If you're interested, you can figure out how to build it yourself.
+If not, ignore this